 • Licensed Independent Social Worker (LISW-S), Ohio

 • Licensed Independent Chemical Dependency Counselor (LICDC), Ohio

-Sandra Stephenson has been with Southeast Healthcare for nearly 40 years and currently serves as the Director of Integrated and Primary Healthcare.
-Sandra directs the FQHC program, integrated healthcare programs, and other clinical programs at Southeast.
+Sandra Stephenson has been with Southeast Healthcare for nearly 40 years and most recently served as the Chief Healthcare Officer.
 She joined Southeast in 1983 as the Clinical Director and Associate Executive Director and became Executive Director in 1987, a position she held until 2007.